 When you finish using your charcoal grill, close the lid and the vents.
 You can then enjoy the delicious food you just made while the grill starts to cool down.
 After about an hour, you can return to the grill and remove any ash.

-Feel free to leave any unburned charcoal for next time.
+Feel free to leave any unburned charcoal to reuse for next time.

 All you have to do now is cover the charcoal grill, store it, and repeat the whole process for your next barbecue.
 That's it!